2023-comp0016-avanade-team4/diagnoseai-monorepo/uploader/README.md

-# DiagnoseAI WebApp
+# DiagnoseAI Uploader

-This folder contains the `WebApp` component.
-This is a reference implementation of an instance that can interact with DiagnoseAI.
+This folder contains the `Uploader` component.
+This is for experts to upload documents to system.

 ## Running locally